Model Town, Lahore: Model Town Society

 On 1 April 1941, the Government of the Punjab transferred 1,963 acres (7.9 km²) situated in Rakh, Kot Lakhpat Tehsil, District, Lahore and the transfer deed was registered with the Sub-Registrar, Lahore, on 25 April 1941.

 Competition to select layout design (map) of Model Town

-Dewan Khem Chand had propose his ideas about the layout plan of the Society in his first pamphlet; this was to become the basic guide on which the layout was later planned.
+Dewan Khem Chand had proposed his ideas about the layout plan of the Society in his first pamphlet; this was to become the basic guide on which the layout was later planned.
 A 'Design Selection Committee' was formed to select a suitable layout plan.
 A competition was held and the Society received thirty-two plans which were displayed for exhibition to the members of the Society on 17 and 18 December 1922.
 This was also visited on 17 December 1922 by the Governor, Sir Edward Maclagan.

 The Designs Committee of The Society was not able to select any single plan.
 Consequently, The Committee shortlisted the following four plans (maps) which give interesting suggestions: